iancze/iancze.github.io/content/courses/astro589/lectures/05-interferometry/index.md

 $$

-This is called the *fringe function* of a two-element interferometer.
-We'll come back to discuss \\(l\\) in more detail in a moment, but for now you can think of it as a coordinate on the sky.
+This is called the *fringe function* of a two-element interferometer

-Let's draw the fringe pattern

 TODO: draw as a linear relationship vs. \\(l\\), i.e., an oscillating sine wave
 TODO: then include the fringe plot itself